mint-lang/guide/getting-started/using-the-cli.md

 ## Installing dependencies

-You can install dependencies for an application by invoking the binary with the `install` command:
+You install dependencies by invoking the binary with the `install` command:

 ```text
 mint install
 ```

-This will build a dependency tree of the packages and install them by cloning their repositories from Git sources into the `.mint` directory.
+This builds a dependency tree of the packages and installs them by cloning their repositories from Git sources into the `.mint` directory.

 ## Starting a development server